Citroen e-C3 Review & Prices

 Electric range, charging and tax

 It’s worth noting that Citroen doesn’t equip any version of the e-C3 with a heat pump.
-This means that in colder conditions, the range is likely to take quite a big hit.
-We’ll investigate this ourselves when we get an e-C3 in the UK to try out.
+This means that in colder conditions, the range is likely to take quite a big hit, something we plan to test.

 The max charging rate is only 100kW, but with the e-C3’s relatively small 44kWh battery that’s not much hardship.
 Citroen claims you can top up from 20-80% in just 26 minutes from a public charger.
 Charging at home, you’ll see times of around six hours from a regular 7.4kW wallbox.
 As an option, you can upgrade the e-C3 with 11kW charging, which brings times down to about four hours.